hackclub/camp/2016/playbook/ACTIVITIES.md

 2. Talk about how your project works.
 3. Something you have failed at (and optionally how you will resolve it).
 4. Something you have learned by doing this project.

+## Mini Demos

+Mini demos are shortened demos that are focused on a single feature or group of features.
+To demo a feature follow these steps:

+1. Show the feature being used.
+2. Talk about how it works.
+3. Repeat for each of the features being presented.
+4. Talk about what you failed at and what you learned by building the feature.

 # Feedback Forms